FlowFuse/website/src/blog/2024/01/sentiment-analysis-with-node-red.md

 ---
 title: Sentiment Analysis with Node-RED
 subtitle: A guide to building a simple sentiment analysis system with Node-RED.
-description: A guide to building a simple sentiment analysis system with Node-RED.
+description: Learn how to build a sentiment analysis system with Node-RED using Dashboard 2.0.
+Extract insights from text content effortlessly with step-by-step guidance.
 date: 2024-01-23
 authors: ["sumit-shinde"]
 image: /blog/2024/01/images/sentiment-analysis-dashboard-gif.gif